Energy Efficiency Resource Standard

 • Custom/Others pending approval

-Electric Sales Reduction: Statutory Requirement: 5% of 2006 electricity sales by 2018
+Electric Sales Reduction: Statutory Requirement: 5% reduction from 2018 baseline by 2028

-Electric Peak Demand Reduction: Statutory Requirement: 5% of 2006 peak demand by 2018
+Electric Peak Demand Reduction: Statutory Requirement: 5% reduction from 2018 peak demand by 2028

 Natural Gas Sales Reduction: Varies